 Coordinator: Beth Uberseder (Research Manager, MIDAS)

 NSF IUCRC : Center for Data-Driven Drug Development and Treatment Assessment (DATA)

-Who Will Benefit: The proposed Center will be a hub to identify and address the complex and time-consuming nature of drug design and treatment assessment, creating solutions that not only reduce the cost associated with the drug design process, but also those that assess, monitor, and optimize treatment and overall patient health.
+Who Will Benefit: The Center will be a hub to identify and address the complex and time-consuming nature of drug design and treatment assessment, creating solutions that not only reduce the cost associated with the drug design process, but also those that assess, monitor, and optimize treatment and overall patient health.

 Bootcamp on Introductory Data Science for Biomedical Scientists

-Overview: The bootcamp is open to all U-M researchers and trainees, as well as biomedical scientists from the public and private sectors.
+Overview: The annual bootcamp is open to all U-M researchers and trainees, as well as biomedical scientists from the public and private sectors.
 We especially welcome faculty members who want to grasp the basic concepts and methods of data science, so that they can start building a data science component in their research, and work more effectively with their data science collaborators.
 Furthermore, we help like-minded researchers get to know each other through this bootcamp and develop collaboration.
 Participants will learn how to a) utilize supervised and unsupervised machine learning, including deep learning, for clinical applications; b) determine which data science/artificial intelligence techniques are appropriate for a given clinical application; c) implement these methodologies in Python code, and d) showcase success stories to further exhibit opportunities and approaches to enhance medical research with data science.
 After the bootcamp, we will offer follow-up sessions that focus on developing data science components for grant proposals, focusing on K grants.